Sign Up

 Wheelchair Safety Tips

-• Avoid leaning forward - never bend forward beyond the armrests.
+• Avoid leaning forward beyond the armrest

 Low Vision